Once you have refused, reduced, reused and recycled, you will have significantly reduced your waste and footprint. So what next?

 Useful indicators of your effect on the planet are footprint estimators which use the proxy of hectares of land required to support your current home, travel, food and lifestyle, such as Global Footprint Network (which has a calculator pre-set for Australia but not NZ, and therefore does not take account of our higher proportion of electricity generation from renewable hydro, wind and geothermal energy).
 The World Wide Fund for Nature (WWF) has a footprint calculator designed for the UK.
 In NZ, the WWF encourages actions to reduce your carbon footprint.

 Carbon emission from travel choices and of housing use and waste habits can also be estimated.
-For New Zealand the leading free calculators are at Toitū Envirocare website.
+New Zealanders can discover their estimated personal carbon footprint by completing the questionnaire on the FutureFit website.
 Bioregional (UK) have an interactive footprint website that looks at carbon impacts of homes alongside waste minimisation, travel, food & shopping, appliances, water use, etc.

 Learning more